edenai/edenai-apis/README.md

 <!-- markdown-toc end -->
 # Eden AI APIs

-[Eden AI](https://www.edenai.co/?referral=github) aims to simplify the use and deployment of AI technologies by providing a unique API (application programming interface) that connects to the best possible AI engines.
-These engines are either proprietary or Open source AI engines, and can be used for different purposes, e.g, face detection, OCR (receipt, invoice, table...), keyword extraction, sentiment analysis, face detection, and much more.
-These technologies are provided by the best suppliers in the market.
-We can cite briefly some of them: Amazon, Google, Microsoft, Dataleon, and Mindee and many others.
-Eden AI take care of providing to it’s clients the best AI engine suited to their projects, and this, with the goal of keeping AI light and easy to any developer.
+[Eden AI](https://www.edenai.co/?referral=github) aims to simplify the use and deployment of AI technologies by providing a unique API that connects to all the best AI engines.

+With the rise of **AI as a Service** , a lot of companies provide off-the-shelf trained models that you can access directly through an API.
+These companies are either the tech giants (Google, Microsoft , Amazon) or other smaller, more specialized companies, and there are hundreds of them.
+Some of the most known are : DeepL (translation), OpenAI (text and image analysis), AssemblyAI (speech analysis).

+There are **hundreds of companies** doing that.
+We're regrouping the best ones **in one place** !

 ![EdenAI Gif](assets/gif-edenai-maker.gif)